CrissCCL/CrissCCL/README.md

 </p>

-🎓 Electronics engineer focused on **control systems, automation, and embedded systems**.
+🎓 Electronics engineer specialized in **control systems, industrial automation, instrumentation, and embedded firmware**.

-My work sits at the intersection of **system behavior, practical engineering decisions, and implementation constraints**.
+My work focuses on the **design, implementation, and validation of real engineering systems** — combining control theory, signal processing, hardware design, and practical constraints to deliver robust solutions for laboratory and industrial environments.

-This GitHub hosts **open technical repositories** and reference implementations that support my work in control, signal processing, and embedded development.
+This GitHub serves as an **engineering portfolio**, hosting open technical repositories, hardware designs, and reference implementations used in control, instrumentation, and embedded development.

 ---

 ## 🌍 About Me

-- ⚙️ Background in **Electronics, Control, and Automation**
+- ⚙️ Industrial control and instrumentation engineering
-- 📐 Strong interest in **engineering trade-offs**, not just theoretical performance
-- 🔧 Experience in **control systems, embedded devices, and digital signal processing**
+- 🔧 Embedded firmware development (C/C++ on microcontrollers)
+- 📐 System identification, modeling, and digital control design
+- 🧩 PCB design and hardware prototyping (KiCad)
-- 🤖 Builder of experimental systems: robots, UAVs, and custom platforms
+- 🤖 Experimental platforms: process control rigs, robotics, UAVs, and sensor systems

 ---

 ## 📂 About This GitHub

-Most repositories here provide:
+Repositories typically include:

-- Reference implementations
+- Control and system identification implementations
+- Embedded firmware and hardware designs
+- Instrumentation and data acquisition systems
-- Hardware and software project structures
+- Experimental platforms and engineering testbeds
-- Supporting material for larger technical analyses

-They are intended as **starting points, templates, and technical references**.
+They are intended as **technical references, templates, and reproducible examples** for real-world engineering applications.

-> Detailed design rationale, comparative studies, and fully reproducible analyses
-> are developed separately as **member-supported technical content**.

 ---